buildingSMART/bSDD/2020 prototype/README.md

 **IMPORTANT change per June 30, 2021** For developers using the secured sections: the security policies will change a bit.
 Per June 30, 2021 you have to replace "b2c_1_signupsignin" by "b2c_1a_signupsignin_c".
 If you also implemented the password reset and/or profile edit flow, you also need to change "b2c_1_passwordreset" into "b2c_1a_passwordreset_c" and "b2c_1_profileediting" into "b2c_1a_profileedit_c".
+It works the same, the only change is that the user needs to consent to the terms of use once at log in.

 The bSDD API is currently under development.
 This means things may change.
 If you’re actively going to use the API please let us know if you would like to be notified of changes.
 Send a mail to bsdd_support@buildingsmart.org.